Guide to Health and Safety Documents and Basic Health and Safety Essentials.

 Active Monitoring of Health & Safety is important for protecting employees and organisations and is part of health and safety management.
 It makes good business sense to be (pro)active.
 It makes good sense all round to ensure that the active monitoring is recorded and that the process is easy to demonstrate, this can protect your business.

-It is not possible to have a functional management system based on anything other than what we advocate, this must be through the whole business and not just certain areas such as on site, it has to come from the top down, its a Boardroom responsibility and decision so anyone involved it putting in place must have the full support, cooperation, respect and assistance from management as well as access to certain information about the business.
+It is not possible to have a functional management system based on anything other than what we advocate, this must be through the whole business and not just certain areas such as on-site, it has to come from the top down, its a Boardroom responsibility and decision so anyone involved in putting in place must have the full support, cooperation, respect and assistance from management as well as access to certain information about the business.

 According to the Health and Safety Executive, there are over 150,000 injuries in the workplace each year in the UK.
 If such an injury were to happen in your workplace, you could face serious consequences unless you have the correct health and safety policies and procedures in place.